sanoop247/react-memory-game-final/README.md

 - GameResult component shows the winning message and provides option to restart the game
 - Card component defines the structure of each card and its flipping logic.

+## Assumptions
+- Single player game
+- Timer tracks time per second since the game is meant to be a fun interactive experience for the player